 Dynamic 3.
 The Bully and the Silenced One

 The Silent One has learned to be silent because, all their lives, their story cannot be told.
-Either due to threats from the Bully or the parents not believing in them, they could not tell anyone what they were going through.
+They could not tell anyone what they were going through due to threats from the Bully or the parents not believing in them.
 Perhaps every time they speak up, they are punished.
 Since sibling bullying is often underplayed and unrecognized, the victim may not be able to make sense of or tell others about their experience.
 Their story is buried within them but may show up as psychosomatic symptoms, bodily pain, depression, or anxiety later in life.
-They have learned that the only way to survive is to be silent and compliant.
-They have never got an opportunity to learn to be assertive or stand up for their own rights.
+They have learned that being silent and compliant is the only way to survive.
+They have never been able to learn to be assertive or stand up for their rights.
 So even later in life, they lack the ability to set boundaries or stand up for themselves.

 Rather than rightfully expressing their anger and setting boundaries, the Silenced One blame themselves.

-Many victims of bullying have internalized the voice of the aggressor and become aggressive to themselves.
-They experience internalised aggression as a ‘critical inner voice’.
-It is as though they have become their own bully, constantly criticizing, and sabotaging themselves.
+Many bullying victims have internalized the aggressor’s voice and become aggressive toward themselves.
+They experience internalized aggression as a ‘critical inner voice’.
+It is as though they have become their own bully, constantly criticizing and sabotaging themselves.

 The Silenced One may take the psychological scars and the internalized shame into adulthood and never feel legitimate as a person.
 They do not believe they deserve to be loved and may sabotage opportunities and loving relationships.
-They may also become bullies to others as a way of releasing the unprocessed resentment.
+They may also become bullies to others to release the unprocessed resentment.